Capillary/ecom-api-document/source/includes/_groups.md

 # Customer Groups

-Customer groups let you classify customers into different segments based on a similar attribute or rule.
-You can define a specific discount or prices to customer groups.
+Customer grouping is a classification of customers into different segments based on a similar attribute or rule.
+You can provide discounts or special prices to customer groups.

 Customers can be added to a group manually or using rules.
 This resource contains APIs related to accessing group details and managing group members.